-Top 11 Ways to Prove a Valid Marriage for Immigration
+Top Ten Ways to Prove a Good Faith Marriage for Immigration

-Do you have an immigration case which will require you to prove the validity of your marital relationship to the U.S. Citizenship and Immigration Services or to a U.S. Consulate?
+Do you have an immigration case which will require you to prove your good faith marriage to the U.S. Citizenship and Immigration Services or to a U.S. Consulate?
 For example, are you seeking to (a) immigrate based on a spouse’s Form I-130, Petition for Alien Relative, (b) get a K-1 visa based on a fiance’s Form I-129F, Petition for Alien Fiance, or (c) file a Form I-751, Petition to Remove the Conditions on Residence?
 This article describes 11 things you can do to better document your relationship.

 To qualify for a visa on the basis of marriage, it is important to prove that the marriage was entered into in “good faith” and not for the purpose of circumventing immigration laws.
 Similarly, to qualify for a K-1 fiancée visa, you need to prove an intent to enter into a good faith marriage.

-Federal immigration agencies look at the “totality of the evidence” to determine if they are persuaded that the marriage (or, in the case of K-1 fiancees, the intended marriage) is valid rather than entered into solely for immigration purposes.
+Federal immigration agencies look at the “totality of the evidence” to determine if they are persuaded that the marriage (or, in the case of K-1 fiancees, the intended marriage) was in good fiath rather than entered into solely for immigration purposes.
 Some evidence is particularly persuasive: for example, evidence that the couple has children together and owns real estate jointly.

 Federal immigration authorities consider that some factors may indicate a sham marriage.
 For example: